greentechdev/source/content/data/trails-and-devices-in-outdoor-life.md

 ## Distributions

-This data is exposed though OGC Standard Compliant WMS and WFS services as well as ArcGIS Server REST API.
-The OpenApi specification and examples below use the ArcGIS Server REST API.
+This data is exposed though OGC Standard Compliant WMS and WFS services as well as ArcGIS REST API.
+The OpenApi specification and examples below use the ArcGIS REST API.
 (Even though the URL includes "WFS" it is not a WFS service.)

-For more information regarding the OGC services, see [this document](https://gpt.vic-metria.nu/data/land/Leder_och_friluftsanordningar_beskrivning_av_oppna_data.pdf) (Swedish)
+For more information regarding the OGC services and the data, see [this document](https://gpt.vic-metria.nu/data/land/Leder_och_friluftsanordningar_beskrivning_av_oppna_data.pdf) (Swedish).

+### WMS and WFS services

 The WMS service is available at
 * https://nvpub.vic-metria.nu/arcgis/services/Anordningar_friluftsliv/MapServer/WMSServer